SinPi310/Metal-Detector/README.md

 ## Demonstration Video 🎥

-See the metal detector in action: [🎥 Watch the video on YouTube](https://youtu.be/7b1KZdM2IWs).
+See the metal detector in action: [Watch the video on YouTube](https://youtu.be/7b1KZdM2IWs).

 ---